MarkusIngerslev/nest-economic-backend/README.md

 #### Income

-- `GET /incomes` - Fetch all incomes
+- `GET /income` - Fetch all incomes (admin only)
-- `GET /incomes/me` - Fetch all incomes for logged in user
+- `GET /income/me` - Fetch all incomes for logged in user
-- `GET /incomes/:id` - Fetch a single income
+- `GET /income/:id` - Fetch a single income
-- `GET /incomes/user/:userId` - Fetch all incomes for a single user (admin only)
+- `GET /income/user/:userId` - Fetch all incomes for a single user (admin only)
-- `POST /incomes` - Create a new income
+- `POST /income` - Create a new income
-- `PUT /incomes/:id` - Update a single income
+- `PUT /income/:id` - Update a single income
-- `DELETE /incomes/:id` - Delete a single income
+- `DELETE /income/:id` - Delete a single income

 ##### JSON Schema for income